 …And the bad.

-- Lack of frequency means more pressure, which causes anxiety.
+- Lack of frequency means more pressure, which causes anxiety and depletes employee engagement.

 - Companies move too fast for annual goal setting.